KrishnanSG/Virtual-Machine/README.md

 This provides an OS independant solution, i.e. The application can be used on any OS on the server side.

 # Future Scope
-1. To enable automatic OS detection
+1. To enable automatic OS detection.
 2. To provide file encryption & decryption.
 3. Enhance speed.
+4. Graphical User Interface.

 # Authors